FirebirdSQL/oltp-emul/qa/oltp-emul/readme_quick_start.txt

 ===============================================================================

-This is Quick-Start guide for test that emulates OLTP workload on FB 2.5 & 3.0.
+This is Quick-Start guide for test that emulates OLTP workload on FB 2.5 and above.
 Please READ all this file carefully before making any attempt to run test.

 In case of any questions feel free to contact: p519446@yandex.ru

 (C) Pavel Zotov, Moscow, Russia.
-2014-2015.
+2014-2016.

 ===============================================================================